EmreGunner/Leda-instagram-dm-tool/DEPLOY_NOW.md

 # 🚀 Deploy to Netlify - Quick Start

-Follow these steps to deploy your DMflow application to Netlify.
+Follow these steps to deploy your BulkDM application to Netlify.

 ## Step 1: Deploy Frontend to Netlify